 A Map of Polk County, Minnesota contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 The Polk County Courthouse is located in Crookston, Minnesota.
 At some time Polk County was attached to Crow Wing County, Douglas County and Clay County for county and or judicial purposes.
 Some early records may be found there.
 Learn More About State of Minnesota Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Polk county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Polk County Recorder has Birth / Death Records from 1873, Marriage Records from 1873 and Land Records from 1873.
 The County Recorder is responsible for all the real estate records for properties located in the County.
 Permanent records of deeds, mortgages and other various real estate records are recorded/filed in this office.
 As Local Registrar, the office protects and issues certified copies of Birth and Death records, Marriage Certificates & Military Discharge Records.

 - Polk County Court Administrator has Probate Records from 1877 and Court Records from 1879.
 The County Court Administrator maintains court files for Civil, Criminal, Traffic, Probate, Conciliation, Juvenile, Tax and Family Court matters.

 - Polk County Treasurers Office is responsible for keeping a complete accounting of all monies collected and expended by all the county departments.
 This includes the investing of available funds and accurately distributing the interest received.
 The department is also responsible for the collection of taxes and distribution to the various taxing entities within the County.

 - Learn More: State of Minnesota Census Records